Can it be true? Is there actually such a thing as dogs that don't shed and are hypoallergenic?

 With all that love they have to share, and because they want to please their owners, they are especially sensitive to scolding.
 They need gentle training and a positive environment to really flourish.

-The Bichon are considered non-shedding dogs, but they still need to visit a professional dog groomer regularly, and require daily brushing or else they'll develop painful mats.
+Bichons are non-shedding, but they still need to visit a professional dog groomer regularly, and require daily brushing or else they'll develop painful mats.

 But with all that attachment, these dogs can have separation anxiety and can be noisy when left alone for too long.